AplaProject/apla-docs-en/introduction/api2.rst

 signtest
 ==============================
-**POST** Signs a string with the specified private key.
+**POST**/ Signs a string with the specified private key.
 It should be used only for API testing, because normally the private key should not be sent to the sever.
 The private key can be found in the directory where the server was launched.

 .. code::

     POST
     /api/v2/signtest

-* *private* - hex private key
+* *private* - hex private key,
-* *forsign* - string for signing
+* *forsign* - string for signing.

 Response